kurval/42-push_swap/README.md

 ## Future optimizing

-I could optimize big_sort by calculating which number would take least moves from each chunk and move it to the right spot from stack B.
+I could optimize big_sort by calculating which number would take least moves from each chunk and place it to the right place to the stack A insted of searching always the biggest number of index.

 ## Compiling and Usage